css566/css566.github.io/_posts/2016-05-05-software-measurement.md

 ### <a name="standardsdrivenmetrics">Standards Driven Metrics</a>

 Both generic and industry-specific software engineering standards for collection and use of metrics are available.
 Some organizations use these to drive their metrics programs.
 For example, the Software Engineering Institute (SEI) software maturity model requires the measurement of system size, project time, level of effort, and software defects.
 SEI integrates these measures with the required processes in support of Project Management and Continuous Improvement.
-Laird and Brennan [cite] consider the SEI set, along with productivity, to be the minimal set for any organization.
+Laird and Brennan [1] consider the SEI set, along with productivity, to be the minimal set for any organization.
 They define the minimal set to include:

 - System size
 - Project duration